scribd/scribd.github.io/_posts/2024-02-05-evolution-of-mlplatform.md

 ### ML Ops -- Reducing technical debt of machine learning

-The ability of ML systems to rapidly accumulate technical debt has given rise to the concept of MLOps, a methodology that takes inspiration from and incorporates best practices of the DevOps , tailoring them to address the distinctive challenges and workflows inherent in machine learning in an effort to control technical debt.
+The ability of ML systems to rapidly accumulate technical debt has given rise to the concept of MLOps.
+MLOps is a methodology that takes inspiration from and incorporates best practices of the DevOps, tailoring them to address the distinctive challenges inherent in machine learning.
 MLOps applies the established principles of DevOps to machine learning, recognizing that merely a fraction of real-world ML systems comprises the actual ML code.
 Serving as a crucial bridge between development and the ongoing intricacies of maintaining ML systems.
 MLOps is a methodology that provides a collection of concepts and workflows designed to promote efficiency, collaboration, and sustainability of the ML Lifecycle.
-Correctly applied MLOps can play a pivotal role in ensuring the efficiency, reliability, and scalability of machine learning implementations over time.
+Correctly applied MLOps can play a pivotal role controlling technical debt and ensuring the efficiency, reliability, and scalability of the machine learning lifecycle over time.

-The Rise of Machine Learning Platform
+Scribd's ML Platform -- MLOps and Platforms in Action
 -------------------------------------

-The paradigm shifts of DevOps, MLOps and Platform Thinking led to the emergence of Machine Learning platforms.
-ML platforms are the application of MLOps concepts and workflows and provide a curated developer experience for Machine Learning developers throughout the entire ML lifecycle.
-As the ML team grows, the benefits of a platform amplify, creating a multiplier effect that allows organizations to scale whilst maintaining quality and not getting bogged down with technical debt.

-### Scribd's ML Platform -- MLOps in Action
-At Scribd we have applied concepts from DevOps to our ML Operations in the following ways
+At Scribd we have developed a machine learning platform which provides a curated developer experience for machine learning developers and applies the concepts of DevOps in the following ways

 1.  **Automation:**